Last year I wrote about the growing trend of micro weddings and my 2025 update is that the micro wedding is here to stay. Here's why:

 Imagine this: a tiny guest list, the people you'd invite to a weekend BBQ at your place, a group of friends and family you know personally and intimately and love dearly.
 That's the vibe of micro weddings – a chill, intimate celebration with your ride-or-die crew.
-And as someone who thrives on capturing genuine moments, this trend is like hitting the jackpot.

 In recent years, the trend of tiny weddings or micro weddings have grown in popularity.
 Part of this is pandemic and cost related - but the other part is couples wanting a more intentional experience where newlyweds can focus on being present on the wedding day.